IceHe/lib/mac/setup-guide.md

         visual-studio-code
     ```

-NOTICE : The installations may REQUIRE you to enter PASSWORD,
+RECOMMEND to execute the commands above in parallel in multiple Terminal tabs

-e.g. `karabiner-elements`
+NOTICE : The installations may REQUIRE me to enter Mac PASSWORD, e.g. `karabiner-elements`

 #### Mac App Store